 Cancellation of enrollment by the applicant shall be in writing, and a withdrawal may be effectuated by the student's written notice or by the student's conduct, including but not necessarily limited to, a student's lack of attendance.
-Cancellation requires no specific form of notification so long as cancellation is expressed to the School of Law in writing; email and texting are acceptable examples.
-Applicants who do not attend the first course session of the program for which they are enrolled, and who do not provide notice to the school that they are unable to attend the first course session but desire to remain enrolled, will be presumed to be still enrolled.
-Continued lack of attendance thereafter may effectuate a withdrawal.
+Cancellation requires no specific form of notification so long as cancellation is expressed to the School of Law in writing.
+Email notification to the Dean and/or Registrar are acceptable.